PEPTERGENT Extraction Method

-The "in-gel" method - to rapidly determine what is the optimal peptide to protein ratio
+The "in-gel" method - to rapidly determine the optimal peptide to protein ratio

 1. Combine the purified membrane protein with increasing amounts of peptides.

-2. Load on a native-gel, run electrophoresis, stain the gel.
+2. Load on a native gel, run electrophoresis, and stain the gel.

 The "on-column" method - to rapidly get pure peptidisc preparations

-1. Combine peptide and target membrane protein at ratio determined via the "on-gel" method.
+1. Combine peptide and target membrane protein at a ratio determined via the "on-gel" method.

 2. Load mixture on size exclusion chromatography.